Legacy

 Throughout The Cares Family's operational life, one of our five precious values was learning.
 From the final blogpost we published before our closure, which featured an evaluation of how Manchester Cares' intergenerational social clubs were building connection; to analyses of how we pivoted in the first month of the pandemic; to reviews of a decade of scaling; to three independent evaluations of our model; indeed, right back to our first blogpost committing to launching in beta and iterating in public – our approach was always to share how we were evolving in the hope that others might seek to take steps towards nurturing intergenerational connection too.

 That's why, although The Cares Family is no longer operational, we're happy to share the work of Innovation Consultant and Service Designer Savannah Fishel, who in 2023 worked with East London Cares to review how more intergenerational connection could be fostered in east London.
-More than 12 months after the completion of Savannah's work, she has now published a blog on the East London Cares legacy website introducing her 53-page storybook and a new Chatter Matters deck of conversation cards – accessible and useable by all those who want to help bing older and younger people together where they are.
+More than 12 months after the completion of Savannah's work, she has now published a blog on the East London Cares legacy website introducing her 53-page storybook and a new Chatter Matters deck of conversation cards – accessible and useable by all those who want to help bring older and younger people together where they are.

 The learnings from this study are fascinating.
 They include some of the reasons why many people are not engaging in intergenerational relationships organically, and why some may have been initially nervous to join with a community like East London Cares, such as: